 If you know me on a personal level, or if you follow me on Instagram, you know I love a good sunset.
 It’s one of the best free shows nature has to offer.. how could you not love it?
 I’ve lived by Lake Erie my entire life, so I’ve always had the pleasure of catching some of the most beautiful, jaw dropping sunsets around.

 Throughout the years, I’ve visited many new towns within Ohio to watch the sunset for a different perspective.
-These are my favorite 6 spots to watch the sunset in the northeast Ohio region
+These are what I consider six of the best spots to catch a stunning sunset in the northeast Ohio region.

 1. Lakewood Park | Lakewood, OH